Conversion Tracking

 Code Meaning

-401 Invalid or missing site key in the Authorization header
+401 Missing or invalid site key in the Authorization header.

 FAQ

 The original session score is not changed.
-The verified label is stored alongside the score and used by the efficacy dashboard to measure scoring accuracy over time.
-Future scoring improvements are informed by this data.
+When a conversion is accepted as ground truth, a verified label is stored alongside the score and used by the efficacy dashboard to measure scoring accuracy over time.

-Is it safe to call from the frontend?
+Is it safe to call from the browser?

 Yes.
-The site key identifies your site but does not grant access to your dashboard or data.
-The endpoint only accepts session keys that already exist in your site's data, so a malicious caller cannot create fake sessions.
+The tag call and the site key are both client-side by design.
+The site key identifies your site but grants no access to your dashboard or data, and the server-side endpoint only accepts session keys that already exist in your site's data.

 Where do I find my site key?

-In the ClickLens dashboard, go to Settings → Site Settings.
-Your site key is displayed in the integration section alongside the tracking tag snippet.
+In the dashboard, go to Settings → Site Settings.
+Your site key is shown in the integration section alongside the tag snippet.